 The Oberlin community reaches beyond its 440-acre campus.
 We regularly interact with the cultural, music, arts, education, and community organizations and programs in Oberlin and Lorain County.

-The Day of Service is the first of many opportunities provided throughout the school year that links new students with local organizations in Oberlin.
+The Community Engagement Institute is the first of many opportunities provided throughout the school year that links new students with local organizations in Oberlin.

 To learn more, contact the Bonner Center at firstname.lastname@example.org or 440-775-8055 .